 9. Best things to do in Taipei – Day trip to Juifang

 If you ask me, the absolute highlight and unique selling point of Shangri-La is the view!
-Make sure to get a room with view on Taipei 101.
-I also really enjoyed the time at the Horizon Club.
+Make sure to get a room with a view of Taipei 101.
+I also really enjoyed my time at the Horizon Club.
 Read more about my time at Shangri-La here.

 This article is now available as a mobile app.
 Go to GPSmyCity to download the app for GPS-assisted travel directions to the attractions featured in this article.